bondeje/Partial/README.md

 # Partial
 An implementation of partials (see e.g. Python functools.partial) for the C language.
+Please see the known limitations before assuming this works.

 This is very much in progress.
 It is tested for simple objects with arguments of types with sizes 1, 2, 4, 8, 12, and 16 on Windows with MinGW running GCC 8.1.

+Due to some differences in how `va_list`s are structured between linux and windows, this appears to only work for Windows.

 ## Use